Introduction

 abused but still intact.
 Corners may have much wear and

-design, some discoloration may be present, staining may
+discoloration may be present, staining may have occurred,

-from excessive folding.
-Staple holes and pinholes are
+folding.
+Staple holes and pinholes are usually present,

 GOOD